Thief (film): Production

+Development

 Mann made James Caan do research as a thief for his role, and said:

 I always find it interesting, people who are aware, alert, conscious of what they do and are pretty good at it… People who want to put in 50-60 hours a week and go home and are not really conscious of life moving by, don't really interest me very much...
 As part of the curriculum designed for an actor getting into character, I try to imagine what's going to really help bring this actor more fully into character.
 And so I try to imagine what experiences are going to make more dimensional his intake of Frank, so that he is Frank spontaneously when I'm shooting.
-So one of the most obvious things is it'd be pretty good if [James Caan] was as good at doing what Frank does as is Frank.
+So one of the most obvious things is it'd be pretty good if [James Caan] was as good at doing what Frank does as is Frank.The character Leo was patterned after Chicago Outfit bosses Felix Alderisio and Leo Rugendorf.

+Casting

+Thief marks the first film appearance of actors Dennis Farina, William Petersen, James Belushi and Robert Prosky.
+At the time a Chicago police officer, Farina appears as a mob henchman.
+Conversely, John Santucci (real name: John Schiavone), who plays the role of corrupt cop Urizzi, was a recently paroled thief on whom the character Frank was partly based, and acted as a technical adviser on the film.
+Another actor in the film, W.R.
+‘Bill’ Brown, was also a former safecracker and associate of Joseph Scalise.
+Chuck Adamson (Detective Ancell) and Nick Nickeas (Nick) were also Chicago police officers, while Gavin MacFadyen, who plays Detective Boresko, was a journalist who later served as adviser to Mann’s 1999 film The Insider.

+In 1986, Farina and Santucci both were cast in Mann and Adamson's TV series Crime Story, Farina as a Chicago police lieutenant and Santucci as a jewel thief.
+Petersen, who later would star (along with Farina) in the Mann film Manhunter, appears briefly as a barman at a club.
+The influential Chicago improv teacher Del Close has a brief appearance as a mechanic, in a scene that was improvised with the other mechanic actors.

+Filming

+Thief was filmed on-location in Chicago and Los Angeles.
 Jerry Bruckheimer and Ronnie Caan served as the film's producers.